This documentation is still new and evolving. If you spot any mistakes, unclear explanations, or missing details, please open an issue.

 lo.CountValues([]int{1, 2, 2})

-Counts the number of each mapped value (equivalent to Map followed by CountValues).
+Counts the number of each transformed value (equivalent to Map followed by CountValues).

 isEven := func(v int) bool {